 The programme evolved with more teachers invited from Zurich.
 Several of the programme participants determined to set up a center for Processwork in the UK, offering public seminars and training for students.
 It was called the Research Society for Process Oriented Psychology.
 Students registered formally at the center in Zurich – Zentrum fuer prozess-orientierte Psychologie.

 Arlene and Jean-Claude developed and coordinated the training at that time from Zurich and later from Los Angeles, coming over a couple times a year.
-Timmy Myers, then in the UK, helped to coordinate and manage things!
 The organisation was run by students wanting to build opportunities to study and research the application of Processwork in the UK.
 Arlene and Jean-Claude later moved to the UK in 1999.

 Lots of wonderful memories…

 David Clark began coordinating the training and Mindell seminars in the UK.
 He continues coordinating Arny and Amy Mindell’s seminars in London until this day.